 Even more impressive, 90% of the omega-3 fatty acids located in the brain are DHA (40).

-It’s no surprise that consumption of DHA supplements are related to increased memory, reaction times, and problem-solving skills in the average population and those with mild decline in brain function (41, 42).
+It’s no surprise that the consumption of DHA supplements is related to increased memory, reaction times, and problem-solving skills in the average population and those with a mild decline in brain function (41, 42).

 18Eicosapentaenoic acid (EPA) that improves mood.
 EPA protects the brain mainly through its anti-inflammatory properties because while DHA is linked with improved brain function, EPA is not (43).